cse-summer-series/cse-summer-series.github.io/2024/welcome.md

 👋🏻 **CSE Summer Series**

-My name is Joe, I'm a professor in the CSE department.
+[My name is Joe](https://jpolitz.github.io/), I'm a professor in the CSE department.
 I teach several lower division courses (you may end up taking CSE29 with me in the fall!).

-I'm writing to tell you about the CSE Summer Series, a free online summer program run by the department.

-I'll be reaching out with weekly emails, and we'll be providing a bunch of different resources:
+As part of [CSE Summer Series](https://cse.ucsd.edu/undergraduate/cse-summer-series), a free online summer program run by the department, I'll be reaching out with weekly emails, will be providing bunch of different resources:

 - A Discord chat server for saying hi and asking me (and each other) questions
 - A weekly activity (usually programming) for reviewing content useful for the